CanberraGrammar/year9-website/2019/s2activities/readme.md

 var myInteger = 5

 if myInteger < 5 {
     print("My integer is less than 5")
 }

 else if myInteger < 10 {
     print("My integer is less than 10")
 }

 else {
-   print("My integer is greater than 10")
+    print("My integer is greater than, or equal to, 10") }
-}
 ```